-Is the 1-day Pass valid for 24 hours?No, the 1-day Pass is valid only on the day of purchase (or on the day of collection for tickets purchased online).
+Is the 1-day Pass valid for 24 hours?Yes, the 1-day Pass is valid 24h starting when you collect it on a station.

 Is there a half-day pass?No, there is no half-day rate.
 If you wish to use Batobus for only half a day, you still have to take a 1-day Pass.

 What are the rates?- 1 day: €17 (€8 for children under 16, €11 Privilege Rate*)

 - 2 days: €19 (€10 for children under 16, €13 Privilege Rate*)

 - Annual**: €60 (€38 for children under 16)

 * Privilege Rates are for holders of student cards and Isic, 'Famille nombreuse', Imagine R, Navigo, Intégrale, Emeraude and Améthyste cards.

 Are there special rates for school parties?Yes.
 An order form can be downloaded in the 'School parties' section.
 It includes details of prices.

 Are there special rates for group?Yes.
 An order form, can be downloaded in the "Our Offers > Pass Batobus" section.
 You can contact our sales department by email on firstname.lastname@example.org